s183910/MLOps_project/reports/README.md

 >
 > Answer:

 We deployed the model using FastAPI, docker and Cloud RUN.

-A POST request is used in FastAPI to receive a list of png images, which are then processed in a seperate python file, which includes reshaping, converting to greyscale, and converting to tensor.
-The tensors are used for inference, and the resulting letter is returned in the response to the POST.
-To deploy the API Cloud RUN is used, which requires a dockerfile, to Cloud Build our api image.
+A POST request is used in FastAPI to receive a list of png images, which are then processed in a separate python file, which includes reshaping, converting to greyscale, and converting to tensor.
+The tensors are used for inference, and the resulting letter is returned to the client as a response.
+To deploy the API, Cloud RUN is used, which requires a dockerfile, to Cloud Build our api image.
 By referencing our Cloud repository (which is linked to our Git repository) along with the location of our API dockerfile, a trigger is set such that (only) commits that include changes to files in our api folder, will trigger a new build.
 Cloud RUN returns a url endpoint for the API which can now be accessed 24/7 and independently of our own computers.

-To test the API another python script is written which used opencv to stream images from a webcam which are POSTed to the API and prints the predicted letter.
+To test the API another python script was written which used opencv to stream images from a webcam.
+These are POST-ed to the API and the predicted letter is received as a response.
 Postman was used for testing.

 ### Question 23